by Tommy Hough

 But in one odd departure, Lemmy slowed Motörhead down for one number in 1991, which turned out to be the title song for the band's 1916 album.

-Written about the British disaster in the World War One battle of the Somme, Lemmy offered up these touching lyrics for the dead – tying together at last much of the albeit tongue-in-cheek military gear the band often sported – in one very real and tender moment:
+Written about the British disaster in the Battle of the Somme during the First World War, Lemmy offered up these touching lyrics for the dead – tying together much of the albeit tongue-in-cheek military gear the band often sported in one very real and tender moment:

 "Sixteen years old when I went to the war, to fight for a land fit for heroes.
 God on my side, and a gun in my hand – chasing my days down to zero.
 And I marched and I fought and I bled, and I died and I never did get any older.
 But I knew at the time, that a year in the line – was a long enough life for a soldier."